AmirMustafa/export-to-excel/README.md

 # export-to-excel
 An Express.js / Node.js application that exports data in Excel file

+## Review
-Please leave a star if it was helpful.
+Please leave a ⭐ if you love it